 3.4.2.1 Uploading an OLAP Schema

-You can upload an OLAP schema to the repository so that it can be accessed by more than one Mondrian connection.
+Upload an OLAP schema to the repository so that it can be accessed by more than one Mondrian connection.
 Doing this before creating a view simplifies the procedure for defining Mondrian connections and OLAP views.

 To upload a schema: